Medical Student Tools and Equipment

 Littman Classic III

 This is the Littman Classic III.
-It is probably the stethoscope that I see the most often on the wards, and it’s less expensive than the other two.
+It is probably the stethoscope that I see the most often on the wards in the hands of medical students.
+It’s adequate, though not quite as lovely as the master cardiology or the elite, and it’s less expensive than the other two.

 As a resident, I honestly mostly just use my stethoscope to check reflexes, but my med school wanted me to have a reflex hammer…